-- The State will assign initial regional allocation percentages to the regions using a national allocation model - Every three years, the Trustee must recalculate the regional allocation using severity metrics for: - (1) the number of fatal opioid overdoses within the Region; - (2) non-addiction treatment morphine milligram equivalents (MME) shipped into the Region; and - (3) addiction treatment MME shipped into the Region.
+- The State will assign initial regional allocation percentages to the regions using a national allocation model that is currently unavailable but has been requested.
+We have requested this formula methodology from DBHDD and the AG. - Every three years, the Trustee must recalculate the regional allocation using severity metrics for: - (1) the number of fatal opioid overdoses within the Region; - (2) non-addiction treatment morphine milligram equivalents (MME) shipped into the Region; and - (3) addiction treatment MME shipped into the Region.